Interval Scheduling Games with Color-Based Concurrent Jobs: Arbitrary Number of Jobs per Color

-\begin{proof} Consider a game in which $T=3$, the set $S_1$ includes jobs of lengths $p_1=3$ and $p_2=1$, and the set $S_2$ includes $4$ jobs of length $1 - \epsilon$ (See Figure~\ref{fig:noNEProp}).
+\begin{proof} Consider a game in which $T=3$, the set $J_1$ includes jobs of lengths $p_1=3$ and $p_2=1$, and the set $J_2$ includes $4$ jobs of length $1 - \epsilon$ (See Fig.~\ref{fig:noNEProp}).

-If job $2$ does not overlap with any of the four jobs of $S_2$ then the machine will service all $5$ short jobs, and the players' utilities are $(1, 4(1-\epsilon))$.
-If job $2$ overlaps with at least one job of $S_2$ then the machine can cover at most $4$ short jobs, of total weight at most $4 -3\epsilon$, and will therefore service only jobs of $S_1$.
+If job $2$ does not overlap with any of the four jobs of $J_2$ then the machine will service all $5$ short jobs, and the players' utilities are $(1, 4(1-\epsilon))$.
+If job $2$ overlaps with at least one job of $J_2$ then the machine can cover at most $4$ short jobs, of total weight at most $4 -3\epsilon$, and will therefore service only jobs of $J_1$.
 The players' utilities are $(4,0)$.
-Therefore, the game has no NE - player $1$ will always move job $2$ such that it overlaps a job from $S_2$, and player $2$ will move its jobs such that they do not overlap job $2$.
-Since the jobs of $S_2$ can overlap each other, player $2$ always have a valid move.
-Next, we show that the problem of deciding whether a game has an NE, as well as the simpler problem of best-response computation are both NP-hard. \end{proof} \begin{theorem} For $c=2$, deciding whether a game has an NE is NP-hard. \end{theorem}
+Therefore, the game has no NE - player $1$ will always move job $2$ such that it overlaps a job from $J_2$, and player $2$ will move its jobs such that they do not overlap job $2$.
+Since the jobs of $J_2$ can overlap each other, player $2$ always has a valid move. \end{proof}